First Digital USD (FDUSD) Trading 0.1% Lower Over Last 7 Days

 - Lego Coin (LEGO) traded flat against the dollar and now trades at $0.0086 or 0.00000013 BTC.

-First Digital USD’s launch date was May 29th, 2023.
-First Digital USD’s total supply is 2,993,757,269 tokens.
+First Digital USD was first traded on May 29th, 2023.
+First Digital USD’s total supply is 2,904,009,591 tokens.
 First Digital USD’s official Twitter account is @fdlabshq.
-The official website for First Digital USD is firstdigitallabs.com.
+First Digital USD’s official website is firstdigitallabs.com.

-It is usually not currently possible to buy alternative cryptocurrencies such as First Digital USD directly using US dollars.
-Investors seeking to trade First Digital USD should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy First Digital USD using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as First Digital USD directly using U.S. dollars.
+Investors seeking to acquire First Digital USD should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase First Digital USD using one of the aforementioned exchanges.

 Receive News & Updates for First Digital USD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for First Digital USD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.